What are context clues? Context clues are hints that writers provide to help readers understand unfamiliar words.

-Even native speakers encounter words they have never seen before.
+Everyone encounters words they have never seen before, including people who are reading in their first language.
 This is true of people of all ages.
 Avid readers are able to figure out the gist of the new words through context.
 Before turning to a dictionary, they try to guess the meaning of unfamiliar words.
 After trying to figure out a word’s meaning, they can verify their guess by checking a dictionary.

 What is Context?

 Context refers to the nearby and related information of a situation or something written or spoken.
 Depending on the context, the meaning of a word can change in English.
 “I’m going to the bar.” means something different depending on the context.
-One imagines two different things depending on whether the statement is spoken in a ballet studio or in response to “What are you doing Friday night?”
+One imagines two different things depending on whether the statement is spoken in a ballet studio (in this case, the spelling is ‘barre.’) or in response to “What are you doing Friday night?”

 How to Learn Words Using Context Clues